JoeManto/OIT-CX/testing/testingplan.md

 #### Automation

 - The tests will be fully automated inside of Jest.
-- The tests will be executed by running a t script that is embedded in our projects
+- The tests will be executed by running a test script that is embedded in our projects

 #### When to Unit Test
 - Unit tests are ran before any code can be merged from the testing branch to the master branch.